Tinubu Appoints Two Permanent Secretaries

 Olarinde and Muhammed bring a wealth of experience and expertise to their roles, which will further strengthen the delivery of public services and support the government’s development agenda.

-She stated that these appointments reflected the administration’s dedication to fostering a competent and results-oriented public service that meets the needs of Nigerians.
+She stated that the appointments reflected the administration’s dedication to fostering a competent and results-oriented public service that meets the needs of Nigerians.